Note: We’ve updated this guide to reflect the runoff election happening June 19.

 WHO ARE THE CANDIDATES?

 Zoraida Barreiro, Alex Diaz de la Portilla, Carlos Garin and Eileen Higgins.
-We’ll have much more info on them soon, but here’s some background from the Miami Herald.
+Here’s some background on them from the Miami Herald.
+Garin and Diaz de la Portilla were defeated in the May election.

 HOW MUCH MONEY HAVE THEY RAISED?